alexryakhin/alexryakhin.github.io/README.md

 **Privacy Policy**

-Alexander Ryakhin built the My Dictionary + Quizzes app as a Free app.
+Alexander Ryakhin built the My Dictionary (English) app as a Free app.
 This SERVICE is provided by Alexander Ryakhin at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.